When you hire us, you’re adding unmatched experience to your team, ensuring you get the best possible outcome.

 Another common area for injuries is the head, neck, and face.
 These injuries are often a result of secondary impact with the vehicle’s hood or windshield or with the road.
 Head injuries can include traumatic brain injuries, which are often life-altering or even life-ending, due to the brain’s importance to the body’s ability to survive without mechanical assistance and the brain’s limited ability to recover from damage.

 Spinal cord injuries also have a serious impact on an individual’s survival and post-accident quality of life.
 These injuries often result in quadriplegia (also known as tetraplegia), in which the individual loses sensation and function below the neck.
 Head injuries can also include damage to the skull, scalp, facial bones, teeth, or jaw.
+The ongoing medical care required can be costly and emotionally draining.

 Pedestrians hit in a vehicle accident also run the risk of suffering internal injuries, especially those struck by larger vehicles, such as an SUV or pickup truck, because the point of impact is higher with these vehicles.
 Internal injuries can involve damage to critical organs such as the spleen, liver, kidneys, or lungs.

 A pneumothorax is a relatively common injury—usually resulting from the sharp ends of broken ribs—that collapses the lung.
-Internal injuries involve a risk of hemorrhage, or internal blood loss resulting from an injury and that further damages organs or even kills people.
+Internal injuries involve a risk of hemorrhage, or internal blood loss resulting from an injury and that further damages organs or even kill people.

 Pedestrian accidents can produce catastrophic injuries, which generally result in permanent disabilities that make it difficult or impossible for the sufferer to complete personal tasks unassisted or earn an income.
 This type of injury often involves the organs that make up the central nervous system—the brain and the spinal cord—though other catastrophic injuries include damage to the spinal vertebrae or discs and amputated limbs.